PACKED-vzw/resolver/INSTALL.md

 graceful_timeout = 900
 ```

 To start Gunicorn, you can either execute `run_gunicorn.sh` from the project root (e.g. `/home/resolver/resolver`) or start Gunicorn directly.
+Make sure you are logged in as the `resolver` user we've created earlier.

 ```bash
 gunicorn -c gunicorn/resolver.cfg resolver:wsgi_app